Ae00526/robotics-final/README.md

 The code is designed to take in inputs from the user for the robots starting position and the desired targets position.
 (X and Y coordinates)
 The user is also given the option to add the desired amount of obstacles on a set map size of 20mx20m, these obstacles are randomly placed.
+Recently added options for the user to decide whether a delay should be present and whether they want to display data of the distance and angle to the target and obstacles.

 The main outputs: